How can Somatic Experiencing® nourish your soul?

 Two randomised controlled studies of patients undergoing Somatic Experiencing® showed positive outcomes on symptoms of Post-Traumatic Stress Disorder (PTSD) as well as chronic pain associated with that event.
 An additional 2016 study suggested Somatic Experiencing® in conjunction with Play Therapy can assist with “both the prevention and occurrence of post-surgical, Toddler Trauma and resolution of childhood PTSD”.

-Somatic Experiencing® can assist in relieving symptoms related to:
+Somatic Experiencing® may assist in relieving symptoms related to:

 What to expect from a Somatic Experiencing® session